xxsc0529/genai-toolbox/docs/en/resources/authServices/google.md

 Google Sign-In workflow to your web app [follow this guide][gsi-setup].

 After setting up the Google Sign-In workflow, you should have registered your application and retrieved a [Client ID][client-id].
-Configure your auth source in with the `Client ID`.
+Configure your auth service in with the `Client ID`.

 [gsi-setup]: https://developers.google.com/identity/sign-in/web/sign-in